lyndskg/posh-a-matic/README.md

 ## Project Overview
 This script is designed for users with a [seller account on Poshmark marketplace](https://poshmark.com).

-Once the script is executed, it will share the requested listings every 120 minutes.

-*You can edit the timing and other options if you desire.*

 ### <ins>Objectives</ins>:

 `poshamatic`'s primary functionalities include: